One of the most serious chronic illnesses dogs suffer from is canine diabetes — a disease characterized by improper pancreas function.

 - Contains more fat than most owners like

-About: Wellness CORE Grain-Free Canned Food is another protein-rich recipe that is also low in carbohydrates.
+About: Wellness CORE Grain-Free Weight Management Recipe is another protein-rich dog food that is also low in carbohydrates.

 Made with several different proteins and an assortment of delicious and nutritious fruits and vegetables, this grain-free food may help some owners regulate their dog’s blood sugar levels.